How to Build a Software Product from Scratch?

 • Technology Stack: Some technologies may allow for faster development due to existing libraries or frameworks, while others might be more time-consuming.

 • Project Management: Efficient project management practices can significantly reduce delays and improve time estimates.
+A thorough cost-benefit analysis is crucial in evaluating return on investment (ROI) and ensuring that project resources are allocated effectively.

 • Ongoing Development: Many software projects require ongoing development after the initial launch for maintenance, bug fixes, updates, and new feature development.
 This can extend the timeline significantly, sometimes indefinitely.